-Doctoral level training in a unique multidisciplinary environment at the interfaces between chemical, engineering, computational, pharmaceutical and biomedical sciences.
-A comprehensive scientific and soft-skills training curriculum involves UK students undertaking 12-week training projects at both academic and industry sites before commencing their PhD research.
+The Centre provides doctoral level training in a unique multidisciplinary environment at the interfaces between chemical, engineering, computational, pharmaceutical and biomedical sciences.
+A comprehensive scientific and soft-skills training curriculum in the UK universities involves students undertaking a 12-week training project at both academic and industry sites before commencing their PhD research.
 The SSPC students also undertake a structured four-year doctoral programme.

-Applicants should be interested in undertaking a highly multidisciplinary 4-year research training programme.
-Candidates should have, or expect to obtain, a first or upper second class degree, or non-UK equivalent, in pharmacy, chemistry, engineering, physics, biology, mathematics or related sciences or a relevant masters qualification.
+Candidates should have, or expect to obtain, a first or upper second class degree, or non-UK equivalent, in pharmacy, chemistry, engineering, physics, biology, mathematics or related sciences or a relevant master’s qualification.